clusterio/clusterio/docs/writing-plugins.md

 **Note:** both `send_json` and RCON can operate out of order.
-For `send_json` it's possible that payloads greater than 4kB are received after payloads that was sent at a later point in time.
+For `send_json` it's possible that payloads greater than 4kB are received after payloads that were sent at a later point in time.
 For RCON, commands longer than 50 characters may end up being executed after shorter commands sent after it.